jkittner/bilge-healthchecks/README.md

 A closed circuit means healthy, an open circuit means faulty.
 This can be tested by simply using a cable and pull the pins to ground (GND).

+### LED indicators

+- blue LED flashes every `health_check_interval` milliseconds n-sensor times.
+E.g. If we have three sensors, and our `health_check_interval` is 5 minutes the blue LED will flash three times every 5 minutes.
+This indicates a healthy state if no red LED is active.
+- red LED lights up consistently: This means there is an ongoing alarm with any of the sensors connected
+- red LED permanently flashes: The WiFi connection is lost no data can be transmitted and alarms will be lost.
+The device is in unhealthy state.

 ## Adding additional sensors